KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. What's this used for?
+   - Specific tab for makeup lessons
 2. Are we likely to need to add more or is it pretty set?
+   - Current setup is fine
 3. Can I get an overview of what the restrictions are/what they apply to? e.g only apply to a single course or can apply to multiple
+   - Not really answered, but in general are restrictions on makeup lessons
+   - Are set individually for each course I think

 ### Monthly contract continuation

 #### Questions

 1. Does this section just give staff a way to copy contracts that are going to be renewed from previous months?
+   - I think yes in general
+   - But for 'contract groups'
+   - Why would they need to be changed/refreshed monthly?
+Does this apply only to monthly contracts, or are all contracts refreshed monthly?
 2. What's the difference between the initial page and the one you can access from the 継続状況確認 button in the top right?
+   - Button shows the history

 ### Contract amount details